-- Broadband coverage resulting from increased availability of mobile broadband would increase to 95%.
-103 - More optimal deployment and operation of new networks would result in a reduction of capital investment of US\$ 1.6 billion compared to deployment of infrastructure in higher frequency bands, while achieving better coverage.104 - The additional net contribution to the ICT ecosystem (acquisition of spectrum, equipment, and services) would be in excess of US\$ 4 billion compared to the contribution generated by broadcasting.105 - Direct (additional revenues to the industry) and indirect contribution (positive externalities) to GDP would exceed the contribution generated by broadcasting by US\$ 5.3 billion.106 - Over 4,300 extra jobs, compared to 1,200 if the band remained with broadcasters, would be created.107 - The government would collect an extra US\$ 1.3 billion in tax108 than if the bad was allocated to broadcasting. - The additional consumer surplus would amount to US\$ 2.3billion.109
+- Broadband coverage resulting from increased availability of mobile broadband would increase to 95%.101 - More optimal deployment and operation of new networks would result in a reduction of capital investment of US\$ 1.6 billion compared to deployment of infrastructure in higher frequency bands, while achieving better coverage.102 - The additional net contribution to the ICT ecosystem (acquisition of spectrum, equipment, and services) would be in excess of US\$ 4 billion compared to the contribution generated by broadcasting.
+103 - Direct (additional revenues to the industry) and indirect contribution (positive externalities) to GDP would exceed the contribution generated by broadcasting by US\$ 5.3 billion.104 - Over 4,300 extra jobs, compared to 1,200 if the band remained with broadcasters, would be created.105 - The government would collect an extra US\$ 1.3 billion in tax106 than if the band were allocated to broadcasting. - The additional consumer surplus would amount to US\$ 2.3billion.107

 The use of the 700MHz band is therefore critical to both meet the growing Brazilian demand for broadband network and to generate fruther economic growth.
-If the 700MHz band were to be allocated to mobile operators to provide mobile broadband services, the country would follow a global trend of the allocation of this frequency for mobile services.
-Recently, the World Radiocommunication Conference in Geneva allocated this band to mobile services.
+If the 700MHz band were to be allocated to mobile operators to provide mobile broadband services, the country would follow a global trend of the allocation of this frequency to mobile services.
+In 2007, the World Radiocommunication Conference in Geneva allocated this band to mobile services.
 If Brazil made a similar determination, operators and consumers could also enjoy the benefits from the economies of scale that the standardisation of both terminals and equipment for this band would deliver, thereby allowing operators to develop services in this band more quickly and at lower costs.